 The SEA guidelines indicate that there should be complete integration between the preparation of the Plan, the SEA process and Appropriate Assessment (AA).
 The Planning System and Flood Risk Management Guidelines also state that there should be integration between the SEA and Strategic Flood Risk Assessment (SFRA).
 In the interests of clarity it was decided to document each assessment separately.
-However, the findings of the AA and SFRA have been incorporated into this report, where relevant.
+However, the findings of the AA Screening Report and SFRA have been incorporated into this report, where relevant.

-This Environmental Report, which identifies the likely significant effects on the environment of implementing the CDP was submitted to the Elected Members for their consideration and should be read in conjunction with the CDP, AA, and SFRA.
-The results of the Environmental Report, AA and SFRA must be fully taken into account before the Plan is adopted.
+This Environmental Report, which identifies the likely significant effects on the environment of implementing the CWDP was submitted to the Elected Members for their consideration and should be read in conjunction with the CWDP, AA, and SFRA.
+The results of the Environmental Report, AA Screening Report and SFRA have been taken into account in the consideration and adoption of the Plan.